lrea17/Ski-Resort-Booking-Application-21/README.md

   file and have the option to do so or not.

 Phase 4: Task 2:
-- I elected to make my Guest class in the ski.model package robust.
-The constructor (Guest(String, Int)) for the guest class throws an exception AgeOutOfBounds when the inputted age is < 0 or > 150.
-In the Guest test class I added two tests, testAgeTooYoung and testAgeTooOld which ensures the exception is thrown.
-I updated methods and tests elsewhere in the project to ensure the exception is caught if thrown.

-- I realized after I had already made the guest class robust that I have a pre-existing type hierarchy.
+- I realized that I have a pre-existing type hierarchy.
 ApplicationButtons is an abstract class and all my "buttons" in my GUI extend this class to implement/override the methods addListener() and createButtons().
 For example, Save, NewGuest, Load and LookupGuest all extend ApplicationButtons and override the methods mentioned above.
 Each button is unique and performs a different action so each subclass overrides those methods differently.

 Phase 4: Task 3: